ThomasKur/M365Documentation/README.md

 @Microsoftgraph for the PowerShell Examples: <https://github.com/microsoftgraph/powershell-intune-samples>

-@guidooliveira / @PrzemyslawKlys for the PSWriteWord Module, which enables the creation of the Word file. <https://github.com/EvotecIT/PSWriteWord>
+@PrzemyslawKlys for the PSWriteWord Module, which enables the creation of the Word file. <https://github.com/EvotecIT/PSWriteOffice>

 @MScholtes for the Transponse-Object example <https://github.com/MScholtes/TechNet-Gallery>